18F/foia-recommendations/Platforms.md

 We can't guarantee the accuracy of this page -- it represents initial research of team members, and could be incomplete or become out-of-date.

-## Alavateli

-[Alaveteli](http://www.alaveteli.org/) is an information request platform, built by the UK organization mySociety.
-It is an [open source](https://github.com/mysociety/alaveteli/) platform written in Rails, and the result of generalizing the platform they built for [WhatDoTheyKnow](https://www.whatdotheyknow.com/).

-Alavateli has [extensive documentation](http://code.alaveteli.org/), a reasonably active [mailing list](https://groups.google.com/forum/#!forum/alaveteli-dev), and a [dedicated blog](http://www.alaveteli.org/blog/).

-It's not obvious what the publication policy is for all requests on all deployed instances.
-On WhatDoTheyKnow, you can read the [full back-and-forth](https://www.whatdotheyknow.com/request/removal_of_entitlements_and_lack#comment-50953) between requestor and agency, and download released data.

 ## MuckRock